 1. Health authorities warn against the use of cough and cold medicines for children under the age of 6 years - except for those containing only bromhexine or intra-nasal decongestants (such as oxymetazoline and xylometazoline) and these are approved only for children aged over 2 years.

-2. Breastfeeding helps until 6 months of age (and longer if possible) to protect children’s health and also has been shown by research to reduce the number of antibiotic treatments children are likely to need as pre-schoolers in ECE.
+2. Breastfeeding helps until 6 months of age (and longer if possible) to protect children’s health and also has been shown by research to reduce the number of antibiotic treatments children are likely to need as pre-schoolers.

 3. There is little evidence that over-the-counter medical treatments for colds are effective and safe for very young children.
 For young children teaspoons of honey to lick and lemon and honey drinks are advised, along with lots of rest and drinks of water.